- STUDENT ARRIVALS

 ONLINE HOST FAMILY ORIENTATIONIf you have not finished your online Host Family Orientation, please do so.
 The login and password are the same ones you used for your host family application.
 Your student will not be allowed to travel without all paperwork completed.
 Please contact Shaun Sullens, our local staff person, if you need assistance.

 The US Department of State requires every host family to attend an in-person host family orientation.
-The in-person dates are scheduled as follows:

 REQUIRED STUDENT ORIENTATIONS